Xiangyu-Hu/SPHinXsys/tutorials/sphinx/theory.rst

 Coupling with multi-body dynamics
 ===================================

-Multi-body dynamics or fluid interaction with multi-body objects are present in daily life or scientific appliations.
+Multi-body dynamics or fluid interaction with multi-body objects are present in daily life or scientific applications.
 One notable example would be wave interaction with Wave Energy Converters (WECs) which have been developed to harvest electrical power from ocean waves.
 SPHinXsys presents efficient, accurate and fully Lagrangian numerical solver for modeling wave interaction with oscillating wave surge converter (OWSC).
 The key idea is to couple SPHinXsys,